Visitor Authentication with IAM

 A website offering the option to log in can call this API method after a log-in button was clicked.
 A website requiring visitors to log in could call this method when the app initializes, for example.

-To display content, or activate some other logic, specifically for logged-in users, Scrivito.isUserLoggedIn is available.
+To determine the log-in state in order to display or hide content, or activate some other logic, specifically for logged-in users, Scrivito.isUserLoggedIn is available.

 To obtain information about the currently logged in user, call Scrivito.currentUser.